Major therianthrope types

 Shapeshifters

-Physical characteristics: Basically any living species (normal, theri or fantastic) that they desire, although shifters can't innately access human forms besides the one they started with.
+Physical characteristics: Basically any living species (normal, theri or fantastic) that they desire -- with the caveat that shifters can't innately access human forms besides the one they started with.
 Theri researchers suggest that the leftover resonance of their pre-theri form is strong enough to disrupt such attempts.
 (N.b.: as a conscious, magical effect, it's still possible.)

 Shifters also have to have a pretty clear idea of what they want to change into in order to get the resonance stable; when first using a new type of form, many will wait until a theri is physically present that they can mimic.
 (More experienced shifters have built up a repertoire of forms that they've previously used and can reactivate with minimal effort.)
 Most shifters will retain human speech regardless of their chosen form.